 A self-employed individual is not considered an employee for FSA purposes, and therefore, is not eligible to participate.
 However, employed ministers are considered employees for federal income tax purposes even though they are considered self-employed for Social Security purposes (paying SECA instead of FICA).

-Employers pay $3.90 per employee per month for each employee who establishes a healthcare and/or dependent care FSA.
+Employers pay less than $4 per employee per month for each employee who establishes a healthcare and/or dependent care FSA.
 Only one fee is charged per employee, whether the employee has one type of FSA or both.
 Further bills each employer directly for this monthly fee.
 There are no set-up or other annual fees for these accounts.

 FSAs are typically funded through employee contributions; however, employers may choose to contribute to them as well (limits apply).